 Opt for a Natural Makeup Look

 Wearing makeup on a date is a great way to boost your confidence, but a 2011 study funded by Procter & Gamble found that a full face of heavy makeup may negatively impact how you’re perceived.
-It’s best to stick with a moderate amount of makeup and steer clear from looks with heavy contrast, such as a berry red lip or smoky eye.
+It’s best to stick with a moderate amount of makeup and steer clear from looks with heavy contrast, such as a berry red lip or overly dark smoky eye.

 In the cosmetics study, participants were shown photos of women wearing four makeup looks ranging from barefaced to full beat and asked to rate things like likeability, trust, attractiveness, and competence.
 The results found that viewers gave more attention to women wearing makeup and perceived them as more competent.
 But rated the full glam look as slightly less trustworthy or likeable.
 The participants noted that they like someone who looks approachable, likeable and trustworthy - all traits a natural makeup look will achieve.

 Our final piece of advice on what to wear on a first date is simple.
 Be yourself.
-Cheesy as it sounds, the most important thing you can do on a date is to look and act like your authentic self.
+As cheesy as it sounds, the most important thing you can do on a date is to look and act like your authentic self.
 And what you wear can be a big part of that.